Napoleon-x/VideoLAN-VLC-Discord-RPC-in-Java/readme.md

 ### Credits

-Huge thanks to this person btw, would not be possible without editing some parts of his VLC lua plugin @un-pogaz https://github.com/un-pogaz/Now-Playing-in-texts
+Huge thanks to the developers of these projects [Now Playing in texts by un-pogaz](https://github.com/un-pogaz/Now-Playing-in-texts) and [Discord IPC](https://github.com/jagrosh/DiscordIPC)